brinobruno/racha-app/README.md

 - [ ] Page - Account page

 - [ ] Make 2 queries to make teams page = get players as well
+- [ ] Update API or figure out how to get overall rating for teams